CopperheadOS/copperheados.github.io/install.md

 original data at which point it's verified again which makes verified boot robust to non-malicious corruption.

-On the Pixel 2 **XL** (not the Pixel 2 or other devices), lock the critical partitions again if this was unlocked:

-    fastboot flashing lock_critical

 Reboot into the bootloader menu and set it to locked:

     fastboot flashing lock

 The command needs to be confirmed on the device since it needs to perform a factory reset.

-Unlocking the bootloader again will perform a factory reset.
+### Legacy bootloader locking

+If your Pixel 2 XL is the same older model that requires unlocking of the critical_partition, lock the critical_partitions again:

+    fastboot flashing lock_critical

+### Post installation precautions
 OEM unlocking should be disabled again in the developer settings menu within the operating system.
 This prevents unlocking the bootloader without access to the owner account.
 CopperheadOS prevents bypassing the OEM unlocking toggle by wiping the data partition from the hidden recovery menu,